-As substance abuse becomes more common throughout the country, and with millions of people afflicted by it, more and more individuals are trying to reach out for help.
+As substance use disorder becomes more common throughout the country, and with millions of people afflicted by it, more and more individuals are trying to reach out for help.
 However, when the help they seek becomes too expensive, these people may choose not to ask for the treatment they need to overcome their addictions to drugs or alcohol.

 Paying for rehab does not have to be expensive.
 Those who pay out of pocket—also known as “private pay”—tend to pay a lower amount than is charged to insurance companies.

-The Costs of Substance Abuse Rehab Facilities
+The Costs of Substance Use Disorder Rehab Facilities

 - The type of facility: sober living facility, psychiatric rehab facility, inpatient or outpatient facilities, government-run facilities, private facilities, high-end luxury rehabs

 - What specialty therapies do they offer